28 Mar See Where Your Customers Drop Off With Google Analytics

 Kissmetrics explains how to set up a “goal” in Google Analytics using a Goal Funnel: “To do so, click on the settings wheel icon, and click on Goals.
 Create a new goal with the Goal Type of ‘URL Destination.’
 After you enter the basic goal details, including the final URL of the checkout process (usually a thank you for your order page), then check the Use funnel box to enter each of the URLs that correspond to the steps a visitor must take when purchasing an item.”

-Once you have set this up, you can receive reports that display when during the checkout process customers are abandoning their cart.
+Once you have set this up, you can receive reports that display when customers are abandoning their cart.
+Using the report, you can evaluate the checkout process on your site.

 For instance, if people are leaving your site on the payment page, you may need to make some changes.
 Are you adding additional charges?
 Do you not accept Visa, MasterCard, Discover, AmEx, or PayPal?